 Pro tip: Always try to keep your credit utilization ratio below 30% across all of your credit products to prevent your credit score from taking a hit.

-2. Your card is expired or your new one wasn't activated
+2. Your card is expired, or your new card isn't activated

 What happened: If you have an expired credit card, it will be declined every time.
-Usually, the issuing bank will mail you a new credit card a few weeks before the expiration date.
-But if you don’t activate it, you won’t be able to make purchases.
+Usually, your bank will mail you a new credit card a few weeks before your current card's expiration date.
+But if you don't activate it, you won't be able to make purchases.

-What to do: Once your new card arrives, activate your credit card by following the instructions enclosed.
-Activation typically involves going online or calling the bank’s hotline by phone.
-Once you’ve confirmed that your new card is working, cut up your expired card to avoid potential fraud.
+What to do: Once your new card arrives, activate it by following the instructions enclosed.
+Activation typically involves going online or calling the bank's hotline by phone.
+Once you've confirmed that your new card is working, cut up your expired card to avoid potential fraud.

 3. You made a large or unusual purchase

-What happened: if your credit card issuer detects a high-value purchase attempt, they may freeze your credit card account – especially if this is out of the ordinary.
-This may also happen if you’re using your card out of the country, like while travelling overseas.
+What happened: If your credit card issuer detects a high-value purchase attempt, they may freeze your card – especially if a purchase that size is out of the ordinary – to stop potential fraudulent activity.

-What to do: If your card declines due to potential fraudulent activity, you’ll need to speak to the bank’s security department to confirm that the transactions are legitimate.
-They’ll unfreeze your card and you can begin using it again immediately.
+What to do: You'll need to speak to the bank's security department to confirm that the transactions are legitimate.
+They'll unfreeze your card, and you can begin using it again immediately.

-Pro tip: If you or an additional cardholder will be making a large purchase or have travel plans, contact your credit card company beforehand to avoid any issues.
-The card company may ask which countries you’re travelling to, so they can make a note of it and approve purchases that might otherwise be flagged.
+Pro tip: If you or an additional cardholder will be making a large purchase, contact your credit card company beforehand to avoid any issues.

 4. There's a hold on your card

-What happened: Authorization holds take up space within your credit limit.
-If you have a hold on your card and try to make a purchase that pushes you over your limit, the card will decline.
+What happened: Authorization holds use part of your available credit.
+If you have a hold on your card and try to make a purchase that goes over your limit, the card will decline.

 Here are some common examples of when you might have a credit card authorization hold: